10 Best U.S. Vacation Destinations for LGBTQ+ Families

 Photo: @wildphtography via Twenty20

 When you think about inclusive family vacation spots in the U.S., you probably think of the Anaheim and Orlando theme parks and other overtly welcoming destinations.
-But beyond the big theme park towns, there are a number of other great cities across the country packed with fun attractions, protected by LGBTQ-inclusive laws, and full of LGBTQ-run businesses.
+But beyond the big theme park towns, there are some other great cities across the country packed with fun attractions, protected by LGBTQ-inclusive laws, and full of LGBTQ-run businesses.
 And these LGBTQ-friendly cities in the U.S. offer a warm welcome to all families.

-10 Best U.S. Vacation Spots for LGBTQ+ Families
+Best U.S. Vacation Spots for LGBTQ+ Families

 1. Long Beach, California